noe2019/Smart-Lending/README.md

 ### 4.2.1.
 Default Rate Overview

 The Default Rate in the loan portfolio currently stands at **13.82%**.
-This metric is critical as it indicates the percentage of the total number of loans that have been written off as losses after the borrowers failed to repay.
+This metric is important as it indicates the percentage of the total number of loans that have been written off as losses after the borrowers failed to repay.

 ### 4.2.2.
 Key Insights

 - **Financial Impact**: A Default Rate of 13.82% is substantial and can significantly affect the profitability of the loan portfolio.
-It suggests that a notable portion of the loans extended are unlikely to be repaid, leading to financial losses.
+It suggests that a 13.82% of the loans extended are unlikely to be repaid, leading to financial losses.
 - **Risk Assessment**: This rate is indicative of the risk level associated with the lending decisions.
-A higher default rate may point to inadequacies in the credit risk assessment processes.
+This rate may point to inadequacies in the credit risk assessment processes of the bank.

 ### 4.2.3.
 Recommendations